milofultz/swiki/README.md

 --- | ---
 --delete-current-html | Non-recursively delete all existing HTML files in the build directory --no-fatfile | Do not create [fatfile](#fatfile) on build

+### Fatfile

+A `fatfile.html` will be created when making your wiki.
+This fatfile contains all of your page contents compiled into one huge file for easy searching and stumbling on new content.

+### Ignoring Files and Folders

+Any files or folders with a preceding underscore will be ignored in the rendering process.

 #### Example